© [Stratford Productions] /Adobe Stock

 Older residents and people will illness are more vulnerable to contract the virus.

 How does Cincinnati plan to prepare for the Coronavirus?

 Right now, half of the population is stressing about the Coronavirus, while the other half is quickly booking half-price flights.
 The Ohio Department of Health has fifty confirmed cases of the Coronavirus and over 330 under health supervision.

-The World Health Organization says people of all ages can be infected by the new coronavirus.
-Older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.
+The World Health Organization says people of all ages can be infected with the new coronavirus.
+Older people and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.
 Those who contract the Coronavirus will have a fever, cough and shortness of breath.

 The reality of this situation is, not everyone can afford to miss work.
 Some may not have paid sick days or the flexibility to work from home.
 In order to stay healthy, Mariah Staples, MSN, RN, reminds us to follow these guidelines from the Center for Disease Control and Prevention (CDC):

 - Wash your hands with soap and water for at least 20 seconds.
 While soap and water are better, hand sanitizer will work too.
 Although people should still wash their hands after using hand sanitizer several times a day.

 - Remember to disinfect commonly used and touched objects like cell phones, doorknobs, light switches and countertops.
 This mindset should be used at work as well.
 Also, remember to wipe down machines and weights at the gym.